Chihshang fault: Tapo Primary School

 At the opened field ground of Tapo Primary school, clear traces of the Chihshang fault can be clearly observed at the surface.
 A slide was titled due to the compressional force generated during faulting.
 Creaks appeared on concrete walls.
 Part of the back side of the field ground was removed which displacement of rock layers was exposed and observed.

 Others

 Creaks on roads, infrastructures, buildings, and walls have appeared all along the East Rift Valley fault zone.

 Research and findings

 Professor Jacques Angelier

 Prof. Jacques Angelier was a famous French geologist, particularly known for his contributions to paleostress research.
 He is an important person who has a great contribution to the investigation of Chihshang Fault.
 1981 Prof. Angelier first visit Taiwan to have field research in the tectonics of Taiwan at the eastern site.
 During the 30 years' journey, Prof. Angelier continuously visits Taiwan every year for the research of Chihshang fault and the related tectonic movement in the East Rift Valley.
-Prof. Angelier has his last work in Taiwan in 2009, then he passed away next year on the 31st of January, at the age of 62.
+Prof. Angelier has his last work in Taiwan in 2009, then he died next year on 31 January, at the age of 62.